 Bad Habit #8: Giving up too easily.

 No person who ever lost weight successfully was perfect all the time.
 Setbacks happen to everyone, even the most successful people.
-We’ve all made a poor food decision during a meal—or even for an entire day.
-We’ve all missed workouts.
+We ve all made a poor food decision during a mealu2014or even for an entire day.
+We ve all missed workouts.
 But you need to forgive yourself, learn from your slip-ups, and just keep right on going.

 Bad Habit #10: Unrealistic expectations.

 These days with news stories, advertisements and reality shows touting fast and extreme weight loss as the norm, it can be easy to think that you are capable of those kinds of results, too.
-But in truth, these are extreme and abnormal results that most people cannot expect to replicate.
+But in truth, these are extreme and abnormal results that most people can't expect to replicate.
 These unrealistic expectations will set you up for failure.
-There’s nothing worse than expecting to lose 10 pounds in your first week, but to only lose one.
+There s nothing worse than expecting to lose 10 pounds in your first week, but to only lose one.

 Smart Fix: Change your expectations and your mindset.
 If you expect to lose 10 pounds in one week, then losing 1 pound is a major letdown.
 But if you expect to lose 1 pound and you did, you feel successful and inspired to keep working toward your goals.
 Losing 1-2 pounds per week even half a pound is major progress that should be commended.
 This is a healthy and realistic rate of weight loss that you can expect if you re sticking to your nutrition and fitness goals.